 We’ve Spent A Century Perfecting Our Process

-Our finished products go through an extensive purification process before they ever end up in the hands of consumers.
+What’s the process of making cotton products?
+Our finished products go through an extensive purification process at our cotton processing plant before they ever end up in the hands of consumers.

 Raw cotton arrives initially in densely packed bales, and these bales are subjected to a series of steps over time, ultimately undergoing a dramatic change.
-While raw cotton contains fiber, it also carries small plant parts and field trash (non-lint or foreign matter) that must be dealt with.
+While raw cotton contains fiber, due to how cotton is harvested, it also carries small plant parts and field trash (non-lint or foreign matter) that must be removed thoroughly.

 Many people are also unaware that cotton fiber has a coating of natural waxes that protect it from rain, which ultimately makes it hydrophobic (which is a fancy word for water repellent).
 This means raw cotton is unsuitable for use in many consumer products that require absorbency, a trait that is critical in many cotton applications.

-The first step in our process is to open the dense tufts of fiber from the bales.
-The fiber is fed into a hopper that mechanically picks the fiber tufts apart, and then the opened fiber is fed to mechanical cleaners that open the fiber even more.
-The end goal is to allow the non-lint material to be more easily extracted from the fiber.
+The first step in our process is to run it through a processing machine that opens the dense tufts of fiber from the ginned cotton bales.
+The fiber is fed into a hopper that mechanically picks the fiber tufts apart, and then the opened fiber is fed into a series of highly advanced cleaning technologies, which we called EVŌC (short-hand for Enhanced Visual, Opening, Cleaning system) which remove much of the plant matter, such as stalk, stem, and leaves, as well as extraneous matter and trash.

-While the aim is to remove all of the non-lint material, in reality it’s never 100% removed.
+While the aim is to remove all of the non-lint material, in reality, it’s never 100% removed using just a mechanical cleaning method.
 The remainder of the process is conducted in large vessels called kiers.
 These kiers can be heated and pressurized to speed up the wet purification process.

 Cotton is wet out and packed into large cakes with a hole in the middle (for a perfect visual, imagine a Bundt cake).
 The cotton cakes are then lowered down into the kier and it is closed.